Fictive kinship: Critiques

 Recently, many anthropologists have abandoned a distinction between "real" and "fictive" kin, because many cultures do not base their notion of kinship on genealogical relations.
 This was argued most forcefully by David M. Schneider, in his 1984 book A critique of the study of kinship.
 In response to this insight, Janet Carsten developed the idea of "relatedness".
 She developed her initial ideas from studies with the Malays in looking at what was socialized and biological.
 Here she uses the idea of relatedness to move away from a pre-constructed analytics opposition which exists in anthropological thought between the biological and the social.
 Carsten argued that relatedness should be described in terms of indigenous statements and practices, some of which fall outside what anthropologists have conventionally understood as kinship.

 This does not imply, however, that human non-kin relationships, such as in tit-for-tat situations, even within a friendship relation, are more important than kin relationships, since their motivation is also related to one's survival and perpetuation, or that people are necessarily bound to the culture they are inserted in, nor can it be generalized to the point of claiming all individuals always undervalue kinship in the absence of nurturing.
+In those cases, attachment to others is not a cultural act but an act of survival.
 Herbert Gintis, in his review of the book Sex at Dawn, critiques the idea that human males were unconcerned with parentage, "which would make us unlike any other species I can think of".
 Such individuals can be considered out of the natural tendency of living beings for survival through offspring.

-In response to a similar model advanced by E. O. Wilson, Rice University’s David Queller said that such new model "involves, and I suspect requires, close kinship".
+In response to a similar model advanced by E. O. Wilson, Rice University's David Queller said that such new model "involves, and I suspect requires, close kinship".
 The theory also overlooks phenomena of survivalist non-kin or not close kin such as the one that can be seen on tribalism or ethnic nationalism.

+According to Sarah Hrdy, cooperative breeding occurs among the kin of either parent or other group members.

+A study has shown that humans are about as genetically equivalent to their friends as they are their fourth cousins.